RadarPlane/RIS/ReadME.md

 ## Overview

 RadarIngestSystem is a project written in Dyalog APL designed for ingesting and managing ADS-B raw data from multipule antenna sources.
 The system allows for the parsing and agrigation of multipule antenna sources.
-Written the help of [The 1090 Megahertz Riddle](https://mode-s.org/decode/misc/preface.html).
+Written with reference of [The 1090 Megahertz Riddle](https://mode-s.org/decode/misc/preface.html).

 ## Opening RIS